Boating Access

 • Outreach to boaters about available boating access and amenities.

-• Aquatic Invasive Species Information and Education – including inspection (not enforcement) AS LONG AS THE PURPOSE IS TO KEEP BOATERS BOATING.
+• Aquatic Invasive Species Information and Education – including inspection (not enforcement) as long as the purpose is to enhance recreational boating.

 • Vegetation management – If it’s all about keeping boaters accessing the water.